danionescu0/robot-camera-platform/README.md

 * if an error might occur in the python script the robot might run forever draining the batteries and probably damaging it or catching fire if not supervised, in an arduino sketch a safeguard it's more reliable because it does not depends on an operating system

+**Extra**

+The robot will stream the video using [UV4l](http://www.linux-projects.org/uv4l/)

+The android application is located in this [repository](https://github.com/danionescu0/android-robot-camera)

 **Installation**